-Buying a pet iguana is beneficial when buying directly from the pet shop.
+Buying a pet iguana is beneficial only when buying directly from the pet shop.
 If you are buying it from online pet shop or from another person, request to inspect the iguana in person & follow this detailed guide to buying a pet iguana;

 Before proceeding, please make sure that you’re familiar with things to know before buying an iguana and make sure that this is the right pet for you.

 Also, if possible, consider adopting an iguana rather than buying it from the pet store.
 As often stated, iguanas are one of the most misunderstood pets – new owners often rush into acquiring one without any knowledge what responsibility they are going into.
 Almost 70% of iguanas bought in pet stores end abandoned, or dead, during the first year after reaching new owner’s home.
 Luckier ones get their shelter in animals rescue centers but it’s not a long-time solution.

 You’re still in?
 Great, the next step is reaching the pet store where you can see iguana and check its condition.